IG-Group/ig-orchestrations/ig-us-rfed/document/websocket/websocketTradeAPI.md

 *	relay fill information on working orders
 *	reject orders

 For contingent orders, the IG implementation of an execution report message includes additional fields, ContingencyType, RefOrderID and RefOrderIDSource.
-These fields will not be assigned (will not be present) unless an execution is being reported for an order contingent on another order of position.
+These fields will not be assigned (will not be present) unless an execution is being reported for an order contingent on another order.
-These fields enable correlation between a contingent order and the order or position to which it is attached.

 |Field/Component Name|Required?|Comments|
 |---|---|---|